Goblet drum

-The goblet drum (also chalice drum, tarabuka, tarabaki, darbuka, darabuka, derbake, debuka, doumbek, dumbec, dumbeg, dumbelek, toumperleki, tumbak, or zerbaghali; دربوكة / Romanized: darbuka) is a single-head membranophone with a goblet-shaped body.
-It is most commonly used in the traditional music of Egypt, where it is considered the national symbol of Egyptian Shaabi Music.
-The instrument is also featured in traditional music from West Asia, North Africa, South Asia, and Eastern Europe.
-The West African djembe is also a goblet membranophone.
-This article focuses on the Middle Eastern and North African goblet drum.
+The goblet drum (also chalice drum, tarabuka, tarabaki, darbuka, darabuka, derbake, debuka, doumbek, dumbec, dumbeg, dumbelek, toumperleki, tumbak, tabla, or zerbaghali; دربوكة / Romanized: darbuka) is a single-head membranophone with a goblet-shaped body.
+It is most commonly used in the traditional music of North Africa, the Middle East, and the Balkans.
+The instrument is also featured in traditional music from South Asia and Eastern Europe.
+The West African djembe and bougarabou are also goblet membranophones.